Best Deep-Sky Objects by Month: July 2025

 - How to observe: You'll need at least a small telescope to see the Eagle Nebula.
 The famous Pillars of Creation require more advanced equipment.

 - Description: The Eagle Nebula is part of a diffuse emission nebula located about 5,700 light-years away from Earth.
-Its shape is reminiscent of an eagle with outstretched wings.
+Its shape is reminiscent of an eagle with its wings outstretched.
 At the center of the nebula lie the renowned Pillars of Creation.
 These towering columns of interstellar gas and dust have been immortalized in stunning images taken by Hubble.

 - Alternative names: NGC 7000, Caldwell 20